swissmanu/mse-thesis/content/content.md

 2. To identify usability issues not detected during development
 3. To collect feedback and ideas for the prototype and its further development

 All three goals were reached: No subject used manual print statements during their test session.
-Further, ten usability issues were identified ([Appendix @sec:paper-2-supplementary]), and I could compile valuable feedback, which I translated to tasks for the feature backlog on GitHub ([Appendix @sec:feature-backlog]).
+Further, ten usability issues were identified ([Appendix @sec:paper-2-supplementary]), four major usability issues fixed, and I could compile valuable feedback, which I translated to tasks for the feature backlog on GitHub ([Appendix @sec:feature-backlog]).
 The complete result set of the usability test is available in [Appendix @sec:paper-2-supplementary].

 ## Finalization